-Based on the analysis of the results in 2018-2019, in 2019-2020, the following action will be taken to continue to assess candidates' knowledge and skills relating to elementary learning environments, curriculum, instruction and assessment: Use of the Teacher Candidate Observation Form will be used to assess candidate performance during the two-semester internship.
+Based on the analysis of the results in 2018-2019 and 2019-2020, in AC 2020 - 2021, the following action will be taken to continue to assess candidates' knowledge and skills relating to elementary learning environments, curriculum, instruction and assessment.
+Use of the Teacher Candidate Observation Form in EDUC 5410 and EDUC 5411 will be used to assess candidate performance during the two-semester internship during the final two semesters of the program.
+University supervisors will be encouraged to provide formative feedback on learning environments and instruction during post-observation conferences.